pthak006/ClimateBench/README.md

 ```

-After doing all the operatins finally the emulator notebooks present in the baseline_models folder can be run and their outputs can be used to run the notebooks present in the analysis_notebooks.
+After doing all the operations finally the emulator notebooks present in the baseline_models folder can be run and their outputs can be used to run the notebooks present in the analysis_notebooks.